Table of contents:

 Capstone Proposal FAQ

 What happens if I don't turn in my Capstone Proposal by the posted deadline?

 If you do not turn in your Capstone Proposal by the posted deadline, you may not be able to complete Capstone in your intended semester, resulting in a delay in your graduation timeline.
 It is very important that you submit your proposal by the deadline indicated on the Capstone Proposal timeline.

 Can I submit preproduction/ research work with my Capstone Proposal?

 Yes, you may submit as a link or uploaded file within the proposal.
 You have the opportunity to do so in the "Additional Information" section at the end of the proposal survey.

 Can I choose which faculty I'd like to have supervise my project?

 No, you cannot request a specific faculty member to supervise your project.
-However, if you have already spoken to a professor about supervising your Capstone, you may note that in the ‘Additional Information’ section of your Capstone Proposal.
+However, if you have already spoken to a professor about supervising your Capstone, there is a question at the end of the proposal where you can note this faculty member of interest.
 Please note, you are not guaranteed this professor as your faculty supervisor, but it will assist faculty to know if you’ve already spoken to someone when reviewing your proposal.